afg360/Bus2Go/scripts/stm/README.md

       "arrival_time": "TEXT NOT NULL",
       "stop_seq": "INTEGER NOT NULL"
     },
     "descr": "Data taken from stop_times.txt, trips.txt, calendar.txt and stops.txt.
-Lists all the stop times for each trip of the STM."
+Lists all the stop times_activity.xml for each trip of the STM."
   },
   {
     "table": "Stops",